 Moderator:

-Shigeru Ariizumi – Vice Chair, IAIS Executive Committee and Vice Minister for International Affairs, Financial Services Agency of Japan
+Shigeru Ariizumi – Chair, IAIS Executive Committee and Vice Minister for International Affairs, Financial Services Agency of Japan

 Panellists: